jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_projects.rst

 It is also possible to use variables in CMake.
 Variables can be both strings and lists of strings.
-A variable is created by using the -function.
+A variable is created by using the `set`-function.
 The following example shows how a simple string variable is
 created:

 .. code-block:: CMake